MaherKaram/snake-royale/README.md

 2. Encodes it as UTF-8.
 3. Calculates the payload length.
 4. Packs that length into a **4-byte unsigned integer in network byte order**.
-5. Sends the header and payload together.
+5. Sends the header and payload.

-The receiver first reads exactly four bytes to determine the message length, then continues reading until the full payload has arrived.
+The receiver first reads exactly four bytes to determine the expected message length, then continues reading until the complete payload has arrived.

-This handles cases where TCP splits a logical application message across multiple socket reads.
+This correctly handles cases where TCP splits a logical message across multiple socket reads.

 Example: